 A little more than 50 years ago, many people were worried about the prospect of overpopulation.
-With the declining birth rate, this isn’t as much of a concern for most people.
-Guillen argues that what we should be worried about in the next decade is actually the opposite: a baby drought.
+Guillen argues we should be worried about the opposite: a baby drought.

 Since the 1970s, US women have, on average, had fewer than two kids each.
-So basically, we don’t even have enough children to replace the current generation at the current rate.
+So basically, we don’t even have enough children to replace current generations.

 The reason the birth rate has declined dramatically is that there are more women in the workforce.
 Because those women are actively working, they are more likely to wait until they are established in their field before having children.
 Because fertility drops with age, they tend to have fewer children if they decide to start a family.

 But that’s not the only reason.
 People are also having less sex.
 The Archives of Sexual Behavior published a study that found that in the 2010s, Americans had sex nine times less per year on average than in the 1990s.
 Why?
-Part of this has to do with the fact that technology means we now have many more enjoyable distractions in our homes.
-Sex is just one enjoyable thing we can choose from to do on a night in.
+Technology has put more, other enjoyable distractions into our homes, like gaming, the internet, and endless TV.

 But not every country is experiencing this drastic decline in birth rates.
 There is currently a population boom in sub-Saharan Africa.
-The author says this will have two effects in the next decade.
-Because this part of the continent relies on imported food, markets for food and developing agriculture in this area will become a trillion-dollar sector.
-Second, Western nations might have to change stances on immigration because they might need to bring in immigrant workers from this area to care for and fund the huge growth in retirees.
+Because they rely on imported food, markets for food in this area will become a trillion-dollar sector.
+Western nations might also have to change their stances on immigration from this sector, relying on African immigrants to replace their own declining populations.

 Lesson 2: Women will have over 50% of the world’s wealth by 2030.

 One major change coming in 2030 is that women will hold more than half of the world’s wealth for the first time.
-Right now, women in the workplace face some big challenges when it comes to wealth advancement.
-Many women are also primary caregivers to children and family members.
-When she is a primary caregiver, a woman often loses a few years of work, which means missing out on salary advances that male counterparts enjoy.
+Women are often primary caregivers to children and family members, thus losing years of work, which means missing out on salary advances male counterparts enjoy.

 But the good news for working women is that the pool of qualified workers will shrink thanks to the combination of low birth rates and an aging population.
 This change means that businesses will start relying on working caregivers more than they ever have.

 With this change comes changes in global spending.
-Drawing from research on female spending habits, the author predicts this change will mean we will see increases in spending on education, health care, and insurance.
+The author predicts we will see increases in spending on education, health care, and insurance.
 Typically, women have been bigger spenders in this area.
 When it comes to investments, women will likely go for safer investments such as index funds.